Nebo15/qbill.docs/source/includes/_transfers.md

 # Transfer

-Charge is a main operation with account balance that covers both payments and transfers.
+Transfer is a main operation with account balance that covers both payments and transfers.

 Transfer can be ```internal``` and ```external```.
 We recommend you to skip ```internal``` Transfer for all lists that will be visible for your customers, since then carry only technical purposes.

-## Creating Charge
+## Creating Transfer

-There are two flows for creating a Charge:
+There are two flows for creating a transfer:
 - Instant - create hold and immediately convert it to charge;
 - Delayed - create hold and manually convert it to charge.

-A single payment can have multiple Transfer that will look like a single Charge for an account, but it will create multiple technical Transfer.
+A single payment can have multiple Transfer that will look like a single transfer for an account, but it will create multiple technical Transfer.
 This is useful to charge fees.

-### Instant (One-Step) Charge
+### Instant (One-Step) Transfer

 ```
 POST /v1/accounts/:account_id/Transfer